-He could not gauge whether the king was serious or mocking, either by the timbre of his voice or his made-up face that was impassive like the Sphinx, his expressions further disguised by subtle tribal markings on his skin — barely visible even this close.
+He could not gauge whether the King was serious or mocking, either by the timbre of his voice or his face that was impassive like the Sphinx, his expressions further disguised by skin paint and subtle tribal markings — only visible up close.

-The king added, “Something that is less well known is that our Order also includes a Chicago businessman, Jim Sichet, who now runs Mr. Kochanski’s Pierre Building.
+The King added, “Something that is less well known is that our Order also includes a Chicago businessman, Jim Sichet, who now runs Mr. Kochanski’s Pierre Building.
 From working at Pandolf, you must know Dean Baluyn and the Mather family.
 We are all connected to each other from the boarding school, StarHall, to Soria Clinics and the Zoser corporation that bought the Drukker

-“Good,” King Saburi said.
-“Now, why would the current world powers want to spy on my Porphyry project, Dr. Garcia, or care about what they consider is my ‘superstitious’ side with the Sun Order?
-I’m not worried about them.
-I only keep the project a secret because only I should reveal it to my people at the right time.”
+“Now, why would the current world powers want to spy on my project, Dr. Garcia, or care about what they consider is my ‘superstitious’ side with the Sun Order?
+I’m not worried.
+I only keep the project a secret because I want to reveal it to my people at the right time.”

 “ A manmade concept, I think.
 Why is it OK to butcher an innocent animal but wrong to do the same to a human being?”